About

 Previous illustration clients include the V&A Museum, Waterstones, food poverty charity The Felix Project and Orion Books.
 My book cover for André Alexis’ Fifteen Dogs, published by Profile Books, was nominated for the V&A Illustration Awards.

 I run workshops in a variety of education and healthcare settings, ranging from pre-schoolers to adults in end-of-life care, children with SEND and mental health difficulties to city workers in need of an antidote.
-I’ve taught adults and teenagers at Central Saint Martins, University of the Arts and created educational content for the Access Art curriculum.
+I’ve taught adults and teenagers at Central Saint Martins, University of the Arts, mentor ex-prisoners with Koestler Arts and create educational content for the Access Art curriculum.

-In both my teaching and own practice, I focus on the process of creating; exploring ways to paint intuitively, allowing mistakes to become an integral part of a piece.
+In both my own practice and teaching, I’m curious about the process of creating; exploring ways to paint intuitively and allowing mistakes to become a valued part of the final piece.